-DivvyHQ is a content planning and workflow tool used by heavy hitting content producers like Aflac, Red Bull, Mercedes-Benz, the National Geographic Channel, and many others.
+DivvyHQ is a content marketing platform that is a planning and workflow tool used by heavy-hitting content producers like Aflac, Red Bull, Mercedes-Benz, the National Geographic Channel, and many others.

 We talked to DivvyHQ co-founder Brody Dorland about how the content marketing platform company got started and how a company lines up high-value customers like the ones listed above.

 As you’ll read, DivvyHQ’s success has a lot to do with the co-founders’ strategic networking tactics.
 (Spoiler: Content Marketing Institute founder Joe Pulizzi played a big role in the launch of the platform).

 Specifically, Dorland and co-founder Brock Stechman were super smart about finding allies, building relationships with influencers, and understanding customers from the perspective of an agency and product developer.